Wrongful conviction of Juan Rivera: Settlement

 the best economic decision the city could make in this case.
 We all agreed that this was an excellent settlement for the city of Waukegan.
 I understand it's a lot of money, but considering the downside that could have occurred in a courtroom with the case, it was felt economically, it would be extremely beneficial to the city to pay out that amount of money.

 The settlement included a payment of $2 million from John E. Reid & Associates, who are known for the Reid technique.
-Rivera was taken to Reid headquarters in Chicago twice for polygraph tests; the results form the first test were inconclusive, but on the second test Rivera was reported as exhibiting general deception and subsequently admitted that he did lie to the test question about his alibi, but continued to deny any involvement in the death of Holly Staker.
+Rivera was taken to Reid headquarters in Chicago twice for polygraph tests; the results from the first test were inconclusive, but on the second test Rivera was reported as exhibiting general deception and subsequently admitted that he did lie to the test question about his alibi, but continued to deny any involvement in the death of Holly Staker.
 Over the next several days he was interrogated by law enforcement.